carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ~~~
 {: .output}

-We can also use the `map` operator to associate a tuple to each element.
+We can also use the `map` operator to transform each element into a tuple.

 In the example below we use the `map` operator to transform a channel containing fastq files to a new channel containing a tuple with the fastq file and the number of reads in the fastq file.
 We use the `countFastq` file method to count the number of records in a FASTQ formatted file.